yogesh-kumar-sharma/campus-os-erp/README.md

 <div align="center">

-**Built with ❤️ using FastAPI, PostgreSQL, and Redis — with Next.js on the way.**
+**Built with FastAPI, PostgreSQL, and Redis — and ❤️ — by Yogesh Kumar Sharma.**

 </div>